srobinson/a11y-tutorials/src/accordion/accordion.md

 </ul>
 ```

 Lists also provide navigation shortcuts in screen reader software.
 For example, NVDA provides <kbd>L</kbd> for switching between lists and <kbd>I</kbd> for switching between list items.
 The added advantage of a list is that, upon being first identified, it will enumerate the items available.
-This gives assistive software users an idea of how much content is present before they embark on reading any of it.
+This gives assistive software users an idea of how much content is present before they embark on traversing it.

 The accordion constructor of the [demonstration](#demonstation) to follow gives the option — as the second argument — of forcing list semantics with ARIA.
 This allows you to use simple `<section>`s or just `<div>`s at the outset and before enhancement.